We offer a large range of small animal veterinary services for cats and dogs…

 1. At the clinic, where owners can stay with their pet or leave them with one of our caring staff members to cuddle them as they go to sleep

-2. Outside at the clinic in the garden with family
+2. Outside at the clinic in the garden or on the outdoor couch with family

 3. At your home.
 Once your pet has passed we can take care of their body or can call a reputable cremation company.

 After Hours Emergency

 We offer an after-hours emergency service at the clinic.
 We do our best to be available to treat your animal at the surgery with a Vet you and your animal is familiar with.
 Depending on the situation the animal may need to be hospitalised and we can visit them throughout the night.
 Obviously in certain circumstances your animal will be better suited in a 24 hour referral centre.
 In this case we will advise you of this and discuss it with the emergency veterinarian.
 Our after hours phone number is 0447 147 780